ZKETECH EBC-A20 Battery Tester

 >>>

-A number of packet types sent by the battery tester to the PC or vice-versa have been identified, an example of which is the packet sent when the controlling software requests cell charging:
+A number of packet types sent by the battery tester to the PC or vice-versa have been identified.
+They are listed in a table below.
+In order to help in understanding the details about each packet type and example packet and its description has been shown below.
+This packet is sent by the PC to the charger when the controlling software requests cell charging:

 Type Offset 0 1 2 3 4 5 6 7 8 9 Notes